ohkaaaaay/Wildfire_Prediction_Model/README.md

 # Wildfire_Prediction_Model
-For more information on the project refer to the ArcGIS StoryMap website: https://storymaps.arcgis.com/stories/f53d780418ad4cc6bb2386db05165ed4
+For more information on the project and method procedures, refer to the ArcGIS StoryMap website: https://storymaps.arcgis.com/stories/f53d780418ad4cc6bb2386db05165ed4
 ## Repository Information
 This repository contains three Jupyter notebooks:
 1. **Combining_Wildfire_Climate_Data.ipynb**: This notebook process and merges wildfire and climate data.
 The climate data is a daily summary of the average temperature (TAVG), average wind speed (AWND), and precipitation (PRCP) within each county.